AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

 **Use case: UC01 - Add a contact**

 **MSS**

-1. User requests to add a new contact with name, company, and contact information
+1. User requests to add a new contact.
-2. Wi-Find validates the fields (name, company, contact info).
+2. Wi-Find validates the fields.
 3. Wi-Find adds the new contact.
 4. Wi-Find displays a success message.